nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 	the internet to test whether a networked computer is connected OK.

-Ping program sends a *Ping* message and expects this message to be echoed back, for example with a *Pong* message.
+Ping program sends a *Ping* message and expects this message to be echoed back, for example, with a *Pong* message.
 This is like playing ping pong but with computers and over networks.
 If the sender does not receive a *Pong*, this shows there is a problem with the receiver.